Skip to content

 Bottom Line

 AI assistants are already steering high-intent shoppers.
+AEO helps you become the answer.
+GEO helps you get quoted as the source.
 Make your catalog easy to parse, your pages easy to quote, and your offers easy to trust.
 Do that, and when someone asks an assistant, “What should I buy?”, the answer starts to sound a lot like… you.

 Want a quick audit of agent-readiness?
 Reach out here for a complimentary 30-minute session.